Episode 4

 Panagiotis: Which you were actually working on or?

-Roberto: Yes, we had started and we knew it was needed, that it’s the next step, we just didn't have the capabilities to do a second product, we hadn't even started…
+Roberto: Yes, we had started and we knew it was needed, that it’s the next step we just didn't have the capabilities to do a second product.
+We hadn't even started, so to speak.

-Konstantinos: Had we actually raised money in Greece?
+Konstantinos: Did we actually raise money in Greece?

-Roberto: We didn't raise any, we had received from a European program 150.000.
+Roberto: We didn't raise any.
+We had received from a European

-Panagiotis: But with the advantage of a strong partnership with a global player, you then go on to raise more serious funding, including a round with serious heavyweight angel investors.
-Can you tell us a bit about the funding process?
-There have been 2-3 rounds...
+Panagiotis: But with the benefit of a very strong partnership, with a global player, you go to raise money more seriously and I know there's a round which is angel investors, serious heavyweight angel investors.
+Tell us a little bit about the funding.
+There have been 2-3..

-Roberto: Generally speaking, something important for anyone listening who hasn’t yet raised funds is that, without exception, all the VCs in Greece and abroad initially said no to investing.
-Nobody believed in the idea until they saw the Cargill logo in the presentations.
+Roberto: More generally to say something that is important also for anyone listening who still hasn't raised any money, that, without exception, all VCs in Greece and abroad told us they didn’t want to invest.
+Nobody believed in the idea until they saw the Cargil logo during the presentations.

-Konstantinos: Our first round was with Ireon, which is a VC.
-Hector Kimonides was really the first person to believe in us.
-After that, there was the ETF in London, with Rob Genieser, who is now a key figure in the Greek ecosystem, but at that time, he wasn’t; we brought him to Greece.
+Konstantinos: Our first round was with Ireon which is a VC.
+Hector Kimonides who was really the first man to believe in us, and then ETFs in London, Rob Genieser, who is now an agent of the Greek ecosystem.
+But at that time he was not, we brought him to Greece.

-Panagiotis: You are the first, Rob's first investment and the way in which Rob who is also very involved in Endeavor and he's a fantastic investor, it’s because of DeepSea and the exit that you did, and we'll go into that as well…We see this at Endeavor as well; we're working hard to bring foreign investors into Greek startups, and it's a great way for them to get involved.
+Panagiotis: You are the first, Rob's first investment.
+And the way in which Rob, who is also very involved in Endeavor and he's a fantastic investor— it’s because of DeepSea and the exit that you did and we'll go into that as well.
+Maybe that's why an investment— and we at Endeavor see it as we're trying very hard to bring foreign investors to enter Greek startups, and it's a very nice way for them to have -

 Roberto: To grade ships, essentially the same way we have ABCD for all devices and homes, this is now also true for ships.

-Konstantinos: The first thing we did when Rob came in is, we started to think more internationally, so first we hired a sales manager from the Netherlands, who put us in the process of implementing a professional sales system with salespeople who make sales, not us.
+Konstantinos: The first thing we did when Rob came in is, we started to think more internationally.
+So first we hired a sales manager from the Netherlands who put us in the process of implementing a professional sales system with salespeople who make sales, not us.
+We put together a strategy.
+Meanwhile, Cargil decided it wanted to try to make on its own what we were doing and chased us away.
+So we were focused completely on this new

 Panagiotis: Sounds like a very stressful period though.
-What did you notice about the company and yourselves?
-Do you have any key learnings or lessons you've taken from that time?
+What did you notice about the company, yourselves, do you have any learnings, any courses you have taken?

-Roberto: Yes, to be calm and cope because the problem always changes.
-Each milestone was a challenge in itself.
+Roberto: To be calm and cope because the problem always changes.
+For instance, each milestone was a challenge in itself.

 Konstantinos: We have always had a very strong conviction that what we're doing is the right way to do this thing.
-So we never stopped, i mean now looking back, we took quite a few big risks, we both worked for free for a very long time, yes, though we had customers who wanted one product we were building another one, we did completely crazy things but it was this big risk that then brought the great benefit and I think this happened because we both had confidence that what we are doing is right, we'd rather fail doing it like this than go and do something else.
+So we never stopped.
+I mean now looking back, we took quite a few big risks.
+We both worked for free for a very long time. yes, though we had customers who wanted one product we were building another one, we did completely crazy things but it was this big risk that then brought the great benefit and I think this happened because we both had confidence that what we are doing was right, we'd rather fail doing it like this than go and do something else.

 Panagiotis: Was that stressful, was it very difficult?

-Konstantinos: No one else has ever done what we did with Wilhelmsen, i.e., having a client come out and publish a study showing that they used this AI product and were able to quantify their savings before and after.
+No one else has ever done what we do with Wilhelmsen, i.e. a client comes out and publishes a study, "I used this AI product, before I consumed so much, after so much, I saved so much."

-Konstantinos: Layoffs are also a crucial aspect.
-If you ask anyone who has been on the founder's journey what the biggest lesson they've learned is, they would likely say, "fire fast."
-It's very important because someone who is not suited for a specific role at a particular time can create issues for the entire team and ultimately cause problems for themselves as well.
-They might thrive in a different environment.
-And that's something that you need to learn, you have to learn not to be soft in such a way that in the end it harms you.
+Konstantinos: Layoffs are also very important.
+If you ask anyone who has been through the journey of a founder, what is the biggest lesson you learned, they will say, if you allow me to answer in English, fire fast.
+It's very important, because a man who is not fit for a specific position at a specific time can create a problem for the rest of the team and eventually also creates a problem for himself because somewhere else he may have a very great… And that's something that you need to learn, you have to learn not to be soft in such a way that in the end it harms you.

-Panagiotis: When does Nabtesco come onto your radar?
+Panagiotis: When does Nabtesco come on the radar?
 I know that before the exit took place there was also an investment.
-Can you tell us about this relationship, how it was established, and how it evolved?
+Tell us about this relationship, how it is forged, and how it is evolving.

-Konstantinos: So, we went to Zurich for the European Venture Fair, where Rob was already present, and we were looking for our next VC.
-We came across Emerald Ventures, a Swiss company that specializes, though not exclusively, in carbonization technologies.
-Anyway we negotiate with them, we thought that they would invest and at the very last moment they tell us, you know, we will invest in you through a fund which we manage on behalf of a company called Nabtesco.
-They also mentioned that Hiroshi Nerima would be joining our board as an observer, but reassured us it wouldn't be a problem.
-That’s how Nabtesco came into the picture.
+Konstantinos: Well, we went to Zurich, to the European Venture Fair at which time Rob was already in and we were looking for the next VC, where we found Emerald Ventures which is a Swiss company that also specializes, not exclusively, but very much in the carbonization technologies part.
+Anyway, we negotiate with them, we thought that they would invest, and at the very last moment they tell us, you know, we will invest in you through a fund which we manage on behalf of a company called Nabtesco and also a gentleman is coming as an observer on your boards, Hiroshi Nerima, that won't be a problem, why should it be a problem?
+So all of a sudden Nabtesco shows up, and there we discover the story of Nabtesco.
+Nabtesco is a company with over a century of history, which makes motion control systems.

-Panagiotis: I hear that this deal with Nabtesco—does it have any application in airplanes?
-Because wouldn’t the same need exist there?
-The solution that has been created for optimization and...
+Panagiotis: I hear this Nabtesco deal, does it have any application for planes?
+The same need, this wouldn’t all be lost.
+The solution that has been created of optimization and of...

-Konstantinos: In addition to continuing in shipping and with the new initiatives we're pursuing with Nabtesco, we are also becoming an AI center of excellence within Nabtesco.
-This will help us bring this technology to other markets where Nabtesco is active, including airplanes, although we won’t start there.
-We’ve seen the initial projects, but we might get there eventually.
+Konstantinos: Now, in addition to continuing in shipping and with what we did and with the new things that we are doing together with Nabtesco, we also become an AI center of excellence within Nabtesco to bring this technology to other markets in which it is active.
+Airplanes are one of these markets, we won’t begin from there.
+We have seen what the first projects are, but we may get there.

-Konstantinos: From the exit until the anniversary of the exit, which will be in a month or two, we have approximately doubled the revenue year over year.
+Konstantinos: Year on year from the exit up to the anniversary of the exit which will be now in a month or two, we've just about doubled the revenue.

 Panagiotis: That's fantastic.

-Konstantinos: On the other hand, shipping talent in Greece is very important to us.
-One of the reasons why the company that was created in New York decided to do the same thing, I believe is because they don't have that proximity to their customer to understand what the customer really needs and in Greece everyone has some contact with the sea.
+Konstantinos: On the other hand, there is shipping here, which is very important for us.
+In other words, one of the reasons why the company that was created in New York decided to do the same thing, I believe, is because they don’t have that proximity to their customer to understand what the customer really needs.
+And in Greece, everyone has some contact with the sea.
+So, let’s say, we have our Lead for supporting ship captains, he’s a captain who has worked on ships for years, and he is also a computer engineer.
+This man is a key person, in other words, both to communicate what we do to the customer and to help us develop the product, etc. If you were to look for him in San Francisco, you wouldn’t find him; he wouldn’t exist.
+In Greece, I am sure that there are others like him.

 Panagiotis: I think it's the only industry, the only space where Greece should be the Silicon Valley of maritime tech.